xquery/xquerydoc/README.md

 xqdoc:xqdoc(fn:collection('/some/xquery/?select=file.xqy;unparsed=yes'))
 ```
 As with the commandline version we provide for your convenience a
-MarkLogic version (though the XQuery v1.0 should also run, within
+MarkLogic version (though the XQuery v1.0 should also run within
 MarkLogic just as well).

 ####MarkLogic Example